-Item 2: SRAS Equipment and SRAS Transmission Components
+Item 2: SRAS Equipment and Network Delivery Components

 Drafting Note: All components of SRAS Equipment should be listed, including communications equipment used by the SRAS Provider in the restart and delivery process.
 Any SRAS Third Party Assets (as defined in the SRAS Guideline) must be individually listed and the asset owner/operator identified.